 Yet, they still appreciated the simplicity of the cloud services model and sought ways to incorporate those benefits into their data centers.
-In response, vendors have offered consumption-based, or pay-as-you-go, storage and other IT infrastructure, delivered as services, but implemented on premises.
+In response, vendors have offered a model based on storage consumption, also known as pay-as-you-go, storage, that's delivered as a service, but implemented on premises.
 These pay-per-use services enable customers to eliminate Capex altogether.

 Comparing pay-as-you-go storage services is difficult

 The challenges begin when you shop for consumption-based services because they lack a widely accepted definition.
 The consumption-based movement is relatively new and still rapidly changing.
 It will take time to come up with an agreed-upon understanding of what this approach is.
 As a result, services with the consumption-based, or pay-as-you-go, storage label can vary among vendors, making it difficult to compare one offering to the other.

 Even if you narrow your search to one provider, you still face the uncertainties of any new technology.
 For example, vendors might frequently change their service and pricing structures until they settle into one that works, with services being added, renamed, moved around and eliminated in a short span of time.
 In some cases, these changes might be nothing more than annoyances.
 In other cases, they might impact application delivery and disrupt workflows across the enterprise.

 The future of the storage consumption-based model is uncertain at best.
 It may be a runaway success that takes over the data center, or it might die a slow death.
 Even if it does succeed, there's no way of knowing which provider is in it for the long haul.